Jcroxford/voting-app/apiReference.md

 ```

 ### GET /api/poll/vote/:pollOptionId
-This route requires is a public route.
+This route is a public route.
 If `pollOptionId` given is valid, the pollOption vote tally will be updated in the database and a json will return the updated result as a success value.

 **formats for request (when running locally)**
 ```